Share Your Encouragement!

 21. Show them that you care and that God loves them.

-23. Encourage the other person’s slightest effort or success.
+23. Encourage the person’s effort or success.

 24. Show your love for the person with your words and respect.